Premium Rush: Plot

+Vanessa's roommate Nima exchanges her savings of $50,000 to Mr. Leung, a Chinese hawaladar, for a ticket.
+The ticket is to be given to Sister Chen as payment for Chen's gang smuggling her son and mother into the United States.

+Robert Monday, a gambling addict, learns of the ticket, which can be returned to Mr. Leung for the money.
+He approaches Nima, who already hired Wilee to deliver it to Sister Chen.
+He attempts to trick Wilee into giving him the ticket, but Wilee refuses.

-Wilee refuses.
-He is able to escape, with Monday in pursuit.
-Wilee heads to the police station to report Monday, only to find out he's a police detective.
-Wilee hides in a bathroom, where he opens the envelope and finds the ticket.
-After he escapes the station, Wilee angrily tells his dispatcher, Raj, that he is returning the package so that someone else can drop it off.
+Wilee rides off, with Monday in pursuit.
+Wilee heads to the police station only to find out Monday is a police detective.
+Thinking he is delivering something illegal, Wilee informs his dispatcher Raj that he cancels the delivery.
 Returning to Nima's college, Wilee leaves the envelope, which is picked up by his rival, Manny.

-Before Manny picks it up, however, Monday calls the dispatch to redirect the delivery to a different address.
-As he is about to leave the school after returning the envelope, Wilee runs into Nima.
-He confronts her about the ticket, and she reveals the truth.
-Guilt-ridden, Wilee tries to catch up to Manny, who refuses to give Wilee his drop.
-They race each other and in the process, are chased by a bike cop who had earlier tried to arrest Wilee.
+With the delivery receipt stolen from Nima, Monday calls the dispatch to redirect the delivery to a different address.
+Wilee runs into Nima and confronts her about the ticket, and she reveals the truth.
+Wilee catches up to Manny, who refuses to give Wilee his drop.
+They race each other and are chased by a bike cop who had earlier tried to arrest Wilee.

-As they approach Monday's location, the bike cop tackles Manny off his bike and arrests him.
-Vanessa, who learns of Monday's trickery and races over to warn Manny, appears, grabs Manny's bag and gives it to Wilee.
-As they are about to escape, Wilee is hit by a taxi, and fractures some ribs.
+Near Monday's address, the bike cop tackles Manny off his bike and arrests him.
+Vanessa, who had learned of Monday's trickery and raced over gives Manny's bag to Wilee.
+As they are about to escape, Wilee is hit by a taxi, and fractures several ribs.
 He is put in an ambulance with Monday, while his damaged bike is taken to an impound lot, with the envelope hidden in the handlebars.

-Monday tortures Wilee by pressing on his injured ribs, and Wilee offers to give Monday the envelope in exchange for his bike.
-Wilee tells Monday that the envelope is in Manny's bag, and Monday leaves to search it, while Wilee meets with Vanessa in the impound lot.
+Monday tortures Wilee, who asks for his bike back.
+Wilee tells Monday that the envelope is in Manny's bag, and Monday leaves to search for it, while Wilee meets with Vanessa in the impound lot.
 She gives him the envelope, which she had retrieved, and he escapes on a stolen bike.
 Monday, realizing Wilee has tricked him, pursues Wilee to Sister Chen's place.

 Meanwhile, Nima calls Mr. Leung for help.
 He deploys his enforcer, the Sudoku Man, to help her.
-As Wilee reaches Chinatown, he is confronted by Monday, who is threatening to kill him, but Vanessa arrives with a flash mob of messengers, dispatched by Raj, who delay Monday by hitting him numerous times, giving Wilee time to deliver the ticket to Sister Chen just before the stroke of 7:00 pm.
-She calls the captain of her ship and tells him to allow Nima's family aboard.
-Outside, Monday is confronted by Chinese and Italian mobsters and doesn't notice Sudoku Man, who shoots Monday in the back of his head using a Sudoko book to silence the pistol.
+As Wilee reaches Chinatown, Monday confronts and threatens to kill him, but Vanessa arrives with a mob of messengers, dispatched by Raj, who distract Monday.
+Wilee delivers the ticket to Sister Chen, who tells the captain of her ship to allow Nima's family aboard.
+Monday is confronted by Chinese and Italian mobsters and doesn't notice Sudoku Man, who shoots Monday in the back of his head using a Sudoku book to silence the pistol.
 Dying and feeling faint, Monday tries to get in his car but dies before he can do so.